 All trophies are perpetual and the property of the Society; they must be returned to the Show Secretary fourteen days before the Shows.

-Objections should be lodged with the Show Secretary, whose decision is final.
+Objections shall be lodged with the Show Secretary, whose decision is final.

 Entry forms must be received by the closing date shown for each Show.